LinkedEarth/Pyleoclim_util/doc_build/index.rst

    citation.rst
    contribution_guide.rst

-Pyleoclim was originally developed to allow scientists to analyze paleoclimate datasets, including visualization, mapping, and time series analysis.
-Pyleoclim has been made freely available under the terms of the `GNU Public License <https://github.com/LinkedEarth/Pyleoclim_util/blob/master/license>`_.
+Pyleoclim has been made freely available under the terms of the `GNU Public License <https://github.com/LinkedEarth/Pyleoclim_util/blob/master/license>`_, and follows an open development model.
 There are many ways to get :ref:`involved in the development of Pyleoclim <contributing_to_pyleoclim>`:

   * If you write a paper making use of Pyleoclim, please cite it :ref:`thus <citing_pyleoclim>`.